emon3455/Epay-Backend/README.md

 - All routes are prefixed with `/api/v1/`
 - Auth-protected routes use Bearer tokens or Google OAuth session
 - Supports full query filtering, pagination, and field selection (e.g., `?page=2&limit=10&searchTerm=name`)
+- For postman please download and export the ePay.postman_collection.json from the repo

 ---